mihaelamunteanu/CodingDojoTask/README.md

 * usage of flyway for db versioning
 * basic authentication

-### Delivered the code

-A file local.properties containing appId=<yourWeatherApiKey> should be added so that the code can run.
-As git

->**DO NOT create a Pull Request with your solution**

 #### Tests
 ##### Integration Tests
 A smoke (end-to-end) integration test is done for a test database (not embedded).